This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Using a Frisbee or Slinky on The Pole

-Wrap a Slinky around the pole—it’ll wobble, spin, and send climbers sliding.
-For added climbing prevention, attach a Frisbee midway up as a baffle.
+Wrap a Slinky around it for a wobbly barrier.
+Attach a Frisbee midway as a baffle.

 Managing Food Sources